aksh-51n9h/logit_ad_click/README.md

 ## Cleaning data-set:
 - Dropped 'Advertisement Topic Line' as mentioned above.
 Since if we want to extract some useful then we've to apply NLP and for now, it is not part of this project.

-## Data Analysis:
+## Dataset Analysis:
 In the data-analysis part we've figured out some interesting questions and tried to find  answers for the same.

-### What age group does the data-set majorly consist of?
+### What age group does dataset consists of?
 <br><img width="480" alt="figure_1.png" src="https://raw.githubusercontent.com/aksh-51n9h/logit_ad_click/main/images/dataset_visualization/Figure_1.png"><br>
 From the above graph, we can observe that the oldest person in the data-set is 61 years old and the youngest person is 19 years old.
 <br><img width="480" alt="age_fig.png" src="https://raw.githubusercontent.com/aksh-51n9h/logit_ad_click/main/images/dataset_visualization/age_fig.png"><br>

-### What is the income distribution in different age groups?
+### What is the distribution of annual income in different age groups?
 <br><img width="480" alt="figure_2.png" src="https://raw.githubusercontent.com/aksh-51n9h/logit_ad_click/main/images/dataset_visualization/Figure_2.png"><br>
 From the above graph, we can observe that earnings of the age group of 25-35 are higher(56K - 70K).